 Buckle is the Belte programming language compiler.

-Invokes the Repl, a Read-Eval-Print Loop where the user can enter short code snippets and get the result in realtime.
+Invokes the Repl, a Read-Eval-Print Loop where the user can enter short code snippets and get the result immediately.
 The Repl is purely a command-line tool.
 If the -r or –repl option is passed, all other arguments are ignored.

 For more information specifically on the Repl, see the Repl help doc.